zoumanakeita/ZoumanaKEITA-JeremyIDOUMBA/README.md

-# Book Search App developped by Zoumana KEITA and Jeremy IDOUMBA-MOUTIN
+# Book Search App developed by Zoumana KEITA and Jeremy IDOUMBA-MOUTIN
 # Supervised by Sami FERHAH

 Android app helps users to search books and display cover images.
 It also allows you to recommend books to friends.